ZIYU-DEEP/eva/README.md

    bash run.sh
    ```

+## TODO
+The generate part is quite slow.
+Consider rewriting it.

 <!-- ## TODO
 - [ ] Fix the naming issue (more like a tree adding suffix)
 - [x] Make a spreadsheet